 - Craft your resume and cover letter.
 Before you can even apply for your first job after graduation, you need to have a resume as well as a cover letter drafted.
 Though you need to make changes to your resume and cover letter each time you apply for a new position, you can still have a general draft for each of them.
 That way, when an opportunity comes up, you just have to make a few quick edits before applying.
-Don’t be daunted by the prospect of creating your first resume, even if you have no work experience.
+Don't be daunted by the prospect of creating your first resume, even if you have no work experience.
 Monster provides a great tool for helping students draft their first resume.
-It helps students translate their academic and extracurricular experiences into tangible points on a resume.
-Learn how to translate your experience here.
+With this tool, students can craft a resume and then complete a resume assessment in order to determine its viability.

 - Find entry level jobs that interest you.
 Once you have your resume and cover letter ready to go, it's time to begin the job search.
 Many students opt to start online because of the thousands of possibilities on online job boards.

 - Nail your job interview.
-The next process that you’ll need to navigate during your post-grad job search is the job interview.
-Though this is by far the most intimidating component of the job search, it’s also the easiest to prepare for.
+The next process that you'll need to navigate during your post-grad job search is the job interview.
+Though this is by far the most intimidating component of the job search, it's also the easiest to prepare for.
 Why?
-Because of all of the extensive expert advice and helpful tips found on Monster.
-From the top 100 interview questions to what you should wear, Monster’s blog has you covered on the best and latest interview trends.
+Because of the extensive expert advice and helpful tips found on Monster.
+From the top 100 interview questions to what you should wear, Monster's blog has you covered on the best and latest interview trends.
 We should mention here that it is a unique time to be searching for your post-college job.
-Because of the ongoing pandemic, many companies are still working remotely, which means that job interviews will most likely be conducted over Zoom, FaceTime, or Skype.
-With that, we’ve prepared five digital interview tips – as well as cover letter and resume tips for remote jobs.
+Some companies are still working remotely, which means that job interviews will most likely be conducted over Zoom, FaceTime, or Skype.
+With that, we've prepared five digital interview tips – as well as cover letter and resume tips for remote jobs.

 - Negotiate your salary.
 One of the trickiest parts of transitioning from college to your career is negotiating salary.
 For most students, the annual figures that they are discussing with their potential employer are more than they've ever made in their lives.
 That's why it can be difficult to know what to ask for, how to negotiate, and what to accept.
 Fortunately, Monster walks recent grads through the process with their Salary Tools.
 You can search jobs by title and location to find the figure that best matches your role.
 Salary negotiations also include talks about benefits.
 Traditional benefits include 401K, health care, and paid time off.
 However, the modern-day workplace includes more, like work from home options, office gyms, and even an office masseuse.
 As you negotiate your salary, remember to ask about other available benefits.